track-asia/trackasia-native/docs/src/design/archictural-problems-and-recommendations.md

 The current rendering loop is only implemented for OpenGL.
 In 2018, Apple deprecated OpenGL for both iOS 12 and macOS in favour of Metal.
 Metal is Apple's own 3D graphics API.
-Trackasia GL Native's sole dependency on OpenGL ES puts it in a risk of deprecation for iOS customers.
+TrackAsia GL Native's sole dependency on OpenGL ES puts it in a risk of deprecation for iOS customers.

 ## Lack of support for other map projections except Web Mercator

-Trackasia GL Native supports Web Mercator (EPSG:3857) as its only supported projection.
+TrackAsia GL Native supports Web Mercator (EPSG:3857) as its only supported projection.
 This fulfills most of the web and device map needs.
 At the time of writing, modern map renderers such as Google Maps and Trackasia GL offers 3D globe, conic, and rectangular projections too.
-At the time of writing, Trackasia GL Native renderer component does not have an architectural separation for supporting multiple projections and coordinate reference systems.
+At the time of writing, TrackAsia GL Native renderer component does not have an architectural separation for supporting multiple projections and coordinate reference systems.

 ## Inconsistency among platforms

-Each Trackasia GL Native platform has a Map View and Map Renderer component.
+Each TrackAsia GL Native platform has a Map View and Map Renderer component.
 The inconsistency introduced due to differences in concurrency model and programming language is unavoidable.
 But from an abstractions point of view there are inconsistencies that can be
 mitigated:

-1. Map Configuration is modeled inside Trackasia GL Native Core, the shared cross platform codebase.
+1. Map Configuration is modeled inside TrackAsia GL Native Core, the shared cross platform codebase.
 Each platform creates its own configuration class and creates a shadow native object.
 The native configuration object is consistent across platforms but the platform specific configuration is not.

-2. Trackasia GL Native has a sister repository named Trackasia GL JS.
-At the time of writing, Trackasia GL JS does not share any code with Trackasia GL Native except shaders, the style specification, and render test fixtures.
+2. TrackAsia GL Native has a sister repository named TrackAsia GL JS.
+At the time of writing, TrackAsia GL JS does not share any code with TrackAsia GL Native except shaders, the style specification, and render test fixtures.
 This creates a feature inconsistency across web and device experience for customers.
 The rendering architecture is also different between Web and Mobile.
-Trackasia GL JS currently uses WebGL through completely different implementations for Map, Style, Layers, Glyph, and TileWorker.
+TrackAsia GL JS currently uses WebGL through completely different implementations for Map, Style, Layers, Glyph, and TileWorker.

-3. Trackasia Rust is an initiative to port Trackasia GL capability through usage of *WebGPU*.
+3. TrackAsia Rust is an initiative to port TrackAsia GL capability through usage of *WebGPU*.
 At the time of writing, *WebGPU* is a young platform that exposes modern computer graphics capabilities, especially Direct3D 12, Metal, and Vulkan through a shared API.
 It